pone-software/strawb_package/README.md

 ```bash
 rm ~/.local/lib/pythonX.X/site-packages/H5DAQ.egg-link
 ```
-where X.X is your python version, e.g. 3.7 and run the command
+where X.X is your python version, e.g., 3.7 and run the command
 ```bash
 pip3 install -U --user -e .
 ```
 again.
-This problem happens if you move the source code directory after the egg-link file is created.
+This problem happens if you move the source code directory after you created the egg-link file.

 ## TODO List:
 * [ ] add readme for every sensor typ